 LiveAction Debuts a Tool for SaaS Applications

-A free version of LiveAction’s LiveUX monitoring and performance software is now available for use with SaaS applications.
+A free version of LiveAction’s LiveUX network monitoring and performance software is now available for use with SaaS applications.

-LiveAction is serving up a free version of its LiveUX monitoring and performance software, which is designed to work with software-as-a-service (SaaS) applications.
+LiveAction is serving up a free version of its LiveUX network monitoring and performance software, which is designed to work with software-as-a-service (SaaS) applications.

 As enterprises move their services to external clouds, they’re faced with losing visibility into their networks, says Ulrica de Fort-Menares, vice president of product strategy at LiveAction.
 Software-based LiveUX provides network management teams and IT professionals visibility into unmanaged, cloud-based SaaS applications from the data center down to the end-user.